 “I'm aware of those benefits and have used some of them, but it's still not enough for me to justify keeping the card open for another year.
 Are there any additional incentives or offers available to convince me to renew my credit card?”

-That’s when you get into the potential retention offers.
-It’s typically a computerized process, so your agent will likely give you one or more retention offers – if any are available.
-Don’t be afraid to ask if any others are available after the first offer.
+That's when you get into the potential retention offers.
+In some cases you'll be transferred to a different agent who will go over the available offers with you and in other cases, it will be the same person you initially got in touch with.
+Either way, it's typically a computerized process, so your agent will likely give you one or more retention offers – if any are available.
+And don't be afraid to ask if any others are available after you get the first one.

-A big points bonus, annual fee discount, or statement credit could make it easy to decide to renew.
-If you agree, you’re agreeing to pay the annual fee in exchange for whatever retention offer you landed on.
-Cancel the card before paying the annual fee, and you’ll forfeit that offer.
+Regardless of which you choose, a big points bonus, annual fee discount, or statement credit could make it an easy decision to renew.
+If you accept an offer, you're agreeing to pay the annual fee in exchange for whatever retention offer you landed on.
+Cancel the card before paying the annual fee, and you'll forfeit that offer.

-If you’re not liking your offers (or got none), you can simply say you’ll continue thinking about it and hang up.
+If you're not liking your offers (or didn't get any), you can simply say you'll continue thinking about it and hang up.

 What If I Don't Get a Retention Offer?